Helping Your Child Eat During Cancer Treatment

 How to manage diarrhea

 Diarrhea can cause dehydration.
-Contact your child’s doctor if they have loose bowel movements more than 3 times in a 24-hour period.
+Call your child’s doctor if they have loose bowel movements more than 3 times in a 24-hour period.

-If your child has diarrhea or loose bowel movements, offer foods low in fat and fiber foods, such as:
+If your child has diarrhea or loose bowel movements, offer foods that are low in fat and fiber.
+This includes:

 • Low-fat yogurt without fruit.